 Many New Yorkers do not receive any long-term paid time off work when they are seriously ill, injured, pregnant, or have recently given birth.
 The State of New York's Temporary Disability Insurance (TDI) program provides regular payments to some who are temporarily unable to work, including those with pregnancy-related disabilities and those workers who need time to recover from childbirth.
+Sometimes, TDI is called "New York Disability Benefits" or "DB."

-This fact sheet addresses only the minimum requirements of the law-your employer may go beyond these requirements.
+This fact sheet addresses only the minimum requirements of the law.
+Your employer may go beyond these requirements.